ANEC in $\lambda \, \phi^4$ theory: Introduction

 To compute it, we first find the Euclidean correlation function of a single energy-momentum tensor and two scalar fields, and then use the method given in \cite{Bautista:2019qxj} to find the momentum-space Lorentzian correlator.
 As advocated in \cite{Bautista:2019qxj}, the Hofman-Maldacena prescription is both conceptually clearer and technically easier to implement in momentum space and this is also confirmed in its application to $\lambda\phi^4$ theory.

 Technically, we find that, despite the complicated form of the 3-point Wightman function, the energy flux relies on only a few contributions.
-In particular, even though we find a correction at order $\lambda^3$ to the energy flux, this is exactly canceled by the same correction coming from the norm of the state, so that the physical quantity measured by a calorimeter, the \emph{normalised energy flux}, is not corrected and is equal to the free theory result.
+In particular, even though we find a correction at order $\lambda^3$ to the energy flux, this is exactly canceled by the same correction coming from the norm of the state, so that the physical quantity measured by a calorimeter, the \emph{normalised energy flux}, is not corrected and is equal to the free theory result as expected from rotational symmetry.\footnote{We would like to thank the referee for explanations on this point.}

-Despite the simplicity of the state that we study in this work, we find that this a useful setting to develop the technical tools needed to study the energy flux in more complicated states.
+ANEC expectation values on scalar states, such as the ones considered in this work, are much simpler than those on tensorial states created for instance by the energy-momentum tensor itself.
+Indeed, as in the case of a CFT, positivity of the energy flux from scalar states does not yield bounds on conformal anomalies, and trivially follows from the positivity of the energy of the state.
+Nevertheless, the simplicity of these states precisely offers a useful setting to develop the technical tools needed to study the energy flux in more complicated tensorial states in a general QFT.
 In particular, we will apply these techniques to explore the expectation value on a state created by the energy-momentum tensor in a separate work.
 Such an investigation will effectively give the Hofman-Maldacena bounds for the conformal anomalies away from the fixed points in the particular example of $\lambda \phi^4$ theory and thereby bring us closer to our goal.